-- Press to begin scanning for weather frequencies.
-When scanner stops on the strongest NOAA channel, press MENU. - Select Priority and press olimits of press olimits of the select the channel.
-Be aware that normal scanner audio will be regularly interrupted when the scanner jumps away to check for a weather alert. - Scroll to Save Changes and press ►/II/SEL or ► to save.
+- 1. Press to begin scanning for weather frequencies.
+When scanner stops on the strongest NOAA channel, press MENU. - 2.
+Select Priority and press ◀ or ► to select the channel.
+Be aware that normal scanner audio will be regularly interrupted when the scanner jumps away to check for a weather alert. - 3.
+Scroll to Save Changes and press ►/II/SEL or ► to save.

-SKYWARN®
+Skywarn®